Efficient Evaluation of LLM Performance with Statistical Guarantees: Related Work

-\textbf{LLM evaluations}\;\;\; FAQ contributes to a growing literature on evaluating LLMs using only a fraction of benchmark questions \cite{hardt2025emerging, zhang2025benchmark,vivek2024anchor,polo2024tinybenchmarks,zhong2025efficient}.
-However, most of this line of work targets point estimation of accuracy: with the exception of a simple AIPW estimator considered in \citet{zhang2025benchmark}, \textit{none of these prior works provide model-free consistency guarantees.} Relatedly, \citet{zouhar2025select,zhou2025speeding} focus on model ranking/selection under limited queries, which is orthogonal to our goal of producing model accuracy estimates with rigorous statistical uncertainty quantification.
+\textbf{LLM evaluations}\;\;\; FAQ contributes to a growing literature on evaluating LLMs using only a fraction of benchmark questions \citep{hardt2025emerging, zhang2025benchmark,vivek2024anchor,polo2024tinybenchmarks,zhong2025efficient,li2024active}.
+However, most of this line of work targets point estimation of accuracy: with the exception of a simple AIPW estimator considered in \citet{zhang2025benchmark}, \textit{none of these prior works provide any model-free guarantees---on point estimation or coverage.} For example, \citet{li2024active} assume a probabilistic model of response correctness given questions, imposing much stronger assumptions on the benchmark/outcome-generating process than our fixed-bank, model-free setup.
+Relatedly, \citet{zouhar2025select,zhou2025speeding,perlitz2024efficient} focus on model ranking/selection under limited queries, which is orthogonal to our goal of estimating model accuracy with rigorous uncertainty quantification. \cite{perlitz2024efficient} additionally study benchmark design, which is very different from our goal.
 Closest in spirit to our work is \citet{angelopoulos2025cost}, which uses active inference to reduce the cost of rating LLM outputs; by contrast, we reduce the number of inference calls per model.
 More importantly, \citet{angelopoulos2025cost}'s approach posits an i.i.d.~model for the benchmark data and targets the \textit{expected} accuracy as judged by a strong autorater, whereas we estimate the \textit{true, finite-bank} accuracy of each LLM without i.i.d.~assumptions.
-This distinction is practically important: new models arrive over time and distribution shift is the norm, so uncertainty estimates that rely on i.i.d.~or model correctness can be misleading.
-By targeting finite-bank accuracy with model-free coverage, FAQ provides uncertainty quantification that remains meaningful over such drifts.
+This distinction is practically important: new models arrive over time and distribution shift is the norm, potentially breaking the i.i.d.~assumption.
+By targeting finite-bank accuracy, FAQ provides uncertainty quantification that remains meaningful over such drifts.

+Because the above approaches generally target different estimands/tasks---point estimation, ranking/selection, benchmark design, or superpopulation accuracy---and generally lack model-free coverage guarantees for each model's finite-bank accuracy, they are not comparable inferential baselines: as such, our empirical baselines (c.f.
+Section \ref{section:experimental-setup}) comprise procedures that do have such guarantees.